Self-Correcting Quantum Many-Body Control using Reinforcement Learning with Tensor Networks: Computational Methods

 \subsubsection{Compute resources}

 For a system of size $N$, local Hilbert space dimension $d$, and uniformly fixed bond dimension $\chi$, the number of MPS parameters scale as $N\chi^2d$.
 The quantum state MPS time evolution (based on SVD and matrix multiplication) as well as the QMPS optimization (based only on matrix multiplication) scale linear in $N$ and at worst polynomial in $\chi$ and $d$.
 We have not fixed the bond dimensions of the MPS and QMPS to be uniform on all sites, but rather let both of them grow exponentially from the boundary up to a maximum uniform bond dimension in the middle of the MPS.

+Note that the linear complexity scaling of the QMPS framework stands in contrast to the exponential scaling expected when using a conventional neural network architecture and training on the full wave function.
+Taking the $N=32$ case study as an example and assuming a batch size of 64, one would need to load $64\times 2^{32}=10^{11}$ parameters onto the CPU/GPU which would result in at least 1 TB of data.
+Additionally, we would have to store the neural network parameters which takes as an input the full wave function, and take into account the replay buffer which stores extra $\sim 8000$ states.
+Hence, from a viewpoint of memory resources alone, a tensor-network approach is required for the simulation of quantum many-body systems and the training thereof.
+Merging the TN architectures with RL is what enables the ML-based control of 32 and more spins discussed in the main text.

 For the hyperparameters chosen in this study, most time was spent in the optimization step which requires two forward passes and one backward pass on a batch of input states.
-Overall, one full episode of training (including 50 environment and optimization steps) for $N\!=\!16, \chi_Q\!=\!32, \chi_\psi\!=\!16, d_f\!=\!32$, and a batch size of 64 took 6.5 sec on a Intel Xeon Gold 6230 CPU and 1.8 sec on a NVIDIA Tesla P100 SXM2 GPU.
+Overall, one full episode of training (including 50 environment and optimization steps) for $N\!=\!32, \chi_Q\!=\!32, \chi_\psi\!=\!16, d_f\!=\!32$, and a batch size of 64 took 8.7 sec on a Intel Xeon Gold 6230 CPU and 1.5 sec on a NVIDIA Tesla P100 SXM2 GPU.
+Reducing the QMPS bond dimension to $\chi_Q\!=\!16$ leads to runtimes of 4.3 sec (CPU) and 1.5 sec (GPU) respectively.
 Let us note that the code has not been optimized for a GPU and with some modifications an even larger speedup can be expected.
+Therefore, larger system sizes should also be within reach in the near future.